 - Home Career Starter

-To learn more about similar scam websites and fake personas check out this constantly updated list and if you have one you’d like me to look into pease let me know below.
+To learn more about similar scam websites and fake personas check out this constantly updated list of link posting scams.

 Hopefully this article has given you some insight into the kinds of programs these people run and what you need to look for to avoid them.